seawind113/LLM-ngram-and-RNN/README.md

 ---

+## 🧲 Part 3: Self-Attention Layer in Transformer

+This part focuses on implementing the core components of a Transformer model for emotion classification.

+- 🧩 Completed the **Multi-head Attention** and **Transformer Encoder Layer** from scratch.
+- 📈 Trained the model on the provided dataset.
+It achieved the expected accuracy threshold.
+- ⚙️ Experimented with different **numbers of attention heads** (1, 4, 8) to observe performance variation.
+  - The number of heads significantly impacted the model’s performance and training behavior.

+---

 ## 📊 Comparison and Analysis

-Compared the N-gram and RNN models based on:
+Compared the models based on:

-- Prediction accuracy
+- ✅ Accuracy
-- Computation time
+- ⏱️ Computation time
-- Hardware resource usage
+- 🧠 Memory and hardware usage
-- Sentence completion quality
+- ✍️ Quality of sentence completion (N-Gram vs. RNN)
+- 🧲 Effect of attention heads on Transformer model performance

 ---